-The black flag is not used very often in F1, and in modern Formula 1 drivers always communicate with their team over the radio, so they’d easily be informed of it by their race engineer regardless of whether or not they’d seen it.
+The black flag is not used very often in F1, unlike the black and white flag, and in modern Formula 1 drivers always communicate with their team over the radio, so they’d easily be informed of it by their race engineer regardless of whether or not they’d seen it.
 It would be rare to see a driver ignore a black flag in modern Formula 1.

 When Was The Last Time There Was A Black Flag In F1?